 Are there any tax compliance requirements when leaving Romania?

 Upon the termination of residence in Romania, an individual should notify the tax authorities.
-A questionnaire needs to be filed with the authorities at least 30 days before leaving the country.
-Within 15 days of submission the tax authorities will notify the individual whether he/she will remain fully taxable in Romania and also whether he/she will be maintained in/ removed from the tax records.
-As of 1 January 2018, fines are imposed by the Romanian authorities for late filing of the Questionnaire upon departure from Romania (between 50-100 RON).
+A questionnaire needs to be filed with the authorities at least 30 days before leaving the country/territory.
+Within 15 days of submission the tax authorities will notify the individual whether they will remain fully taxable in Romania and also whether they will be maintained in/removed from the tax records.
+As of 1 January 2018, fines are imposed by the Romanian authorities for late filing of the Questionnaire upon departure from Romania (between RON50-100).